Anjan Dutta (politician): Political career

 Sri.
 Anjan Dutta actively participated in the Congress organisational matters since 1978 and remained as one of the founder Youth Congress members in Assam.
 After holding various organizational posts at the grassroots level during difficult and adverse times like the Assam Agitation over foreigners issue during the period 1979–1985.
 Pleased about the organizational abilities of Sri Dutta, Late Rajiv Gandhi personally instructed the then IYC President Sri Ramesh Chennithala to appoint Sri Dutta as the President of Assam Pradesh Youth Congress in the year 1989.
 As the PYC President Sri Dutta diligently performed the assigned responsibilities during the crucial period when ULFA was targeting and killing Congressmen.
 He was largely successful in mobilizing the youth to shun the path of hatred and violence and could also secure the Congress nomination to a record number of 19 Youth Congress members during the 1991 Assembly elections.
 The party regained power in 1991 elections and Sri.
 Dutta who contested and won from Amguri LAC, the traditional anti Congress stronghold was made a Minister in the year 1992 in the Hiteswar Saikia led Government.
 He joined the Council of Ministers in Nov.
 1992 till May 1996 and the portfolio held was that of Minister of State (Ind) Town and Country Planning Public Enterprises, Irrigation & Hydro-Carbon Development, Assam.
 He served as the chairman of the Employment Review Committee of Assam Legislative Agency in that year.
 Dutta also served as a member of the Assam Agricultural University.

 The party lost power in the 1996 election.
 Thereafter in the same year Sri.
 Tarun Gogoi was anointed as the President of Assam PCC and Sri.
-Dutta was appointed as PCC General Secretary.
+Dutta was appointed PCC General Secretary.
 He was elected as AICC member in the 1998 Organizational Elections and till his death continued to hold his position intact.
 During his stint in the Assam PCC, he was responsible for the prestigious districts of Nagaon, Darrang and Dhubri and was largely successful in re-establishing the support base of the party, thus ensuring good performance by the party candidates in the 1998-1999 Parliamentary elections.